First-Time Mum? These 8 Motherhood Facts Will Shake You to Your Core

 If they don’t all fit, it’s not because you’re doing something wrong.

-It’s because there simply isn’t space.
+It’s because there simply isn’t enough space.

 Ideally, before your baby arrives, so you already have support in place.